eda-ricercatore/boilerplate-code/notes/ssh_unix_cmds.md

 To list all (added/active) SSH agents:		ssh-add -l

-To delete all (added/active) SSH agents:	ssh-add -l
+To delete all (added/active) SSH agents:	ssh-add -D